appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/self-hosted-runner/runner-vm-setup.md

 - Hit enter and check the results.

-- Your organization's root ca cert is now trusted on the machine, Java, Ruby and Nodejs.
+- Your organization's root ca cert is now trusted on the OS, Java, Ruby and Nodejs.

 #### Configure Appcircle Runner Service